HomeResearch results

 In LHD, impurity layers have been accumulated on the in-vessel components every plasma discharge.
 The layers are very fragile and are characterized by the exfoliation property.
 Plasma discharges can be interrupted by the exfoliated impurity layers entering the plasma.
 Our simulation has successfully reproduced the areas where the impurity layers are accumulated.
 It will contribute to the stable operation of future nuclear fusion reactors.

-Tritium in divertor tiles were analyzed by using a combustion method
+Remaining tritium in graphite divertor tiles were quantitatively analyzed by using a full-combustion method

 LHD Research